johncoleman83/printf/README.md

 find the specifier function that is matched with the given conversion specifier from the format string, and then returns a pointer to that paired function.
-``_printf()`` uses the pointer to that specifier function to call the specifier function on the next argument from the ``arg_list``.
+``_printf()`` uses the pointer to that specifier function to call the specifier function on the next queued argument from the ``arg_list``.
 Each specifier function writes a character one at a time as determined from the value in ``arg_list``.
-Our code writes the characters to the buffer, in the 'buffer' branch and in the 'bo-buffer' branch, our code is instead written to standard output.
+In the buffer branch and in the 'release: v0.1', our code writes the characters from the format string and the associated specifiers to the buffer, and in the 'no-buffer' branch, our code is instead written to standard output one at a time.
-For instances of the format string that are not specifiers (non '%' prefixed characters, whatever character is processed in the ``format`` string is written to the buffer one at a time (or written to the standard output).
-When the buffer is full or in the end of ``_printf``, the buffer is then written to standard output using ``write()`` function.

 ## File List